ELLEN ECCLES THEATRE

 Built in 1900, the Dansante Building has played a central role in the social life of the Cache Valley community for a century.
 For decades it served as the valley's premiere dance hall, hosting as many as 3,000 people on major holidays.
 If its walls could speak, they would echo laughter, music, and romance.
 Additionally, it has been used for a miniature golf course, roller rink, and clothes manufacturer.
 After years of decline, the proud old building was purchased by Utah Festival Opera & Musical Theatre.
 Thanks to generous anonymous donors, it has been fully renovated and expanded to a 45,000 sq. ft. facility that now houses the company's administrative offices, a 124-seat recital hall, practice rooms, rehearsal halls, and wig & makeup, prop, costume, and scene shops.

-The final phase of renovation is underway in Utah Festival's historic Utah Theatre, with completion anticipated by spring 2016 thanks to major donations from Larry H. & Gail Miller, the George S. & Dolores Doré Eccles Foundation, the State of Utah, John & Nancy Schellkopf and others.
-The restoration will transform a run-down movie house into a 350-seat, state of the art facility dedicated to creativity and excellence in the performing arts.
+Thanks to major donations from Larry H. & Gail Miller, the George S. & Dolores Doré Eccles Foundation, the State of Utah, John & Nancy Schellkopf and others, the Utah Theatre renovation is complete, and the theatre is now open and operating for the public.
+The restoration transformed a run-down movie house into a 350-seat, state of the art facility dedicated to creativity and excellence in the performing arts.

-The Utah will become a high-class venue year-round for theatrical and musical productions as well as for classic movies.
-It will also be home of a magnificent Mighty Wurlitzer Organ, which will provide the rare opportunity for classic silent movies to be screened with live organ accompaniment.
-The Utah will also feature concerts, chamber operas, lectures, musicals, plays, receptions and more, in addition to being home to the Utah Festival Conservatory of the Performing Arts, Academy and Opera by Children.
+The Utah is now a high-class venue for theatrical and musical productions as well as classic movies.
+It is also the home of the Mighty Wurlitzer Organ, which provides the rare opportunity for classic silent movies to be screened with live organ accompaniment.
+The Utah also features concerts, chamber operas, lectures, musicals, plays, receptions and more, in addition to being home to the Utah Festival Conservatory of the Performing Arts, Academy and Opera by Children.

-The renovation includes a fully expanded stage, fly loft, new lighting and sound systems, orchestra pit and organ chamber, rehearsal space, dressing rooms and rooftop garden.
-In addition, seismic renovation and relocation of power lines will enhance the property.
+The renovation included a fully expanded stage, fly loft, new lighting and sound systems, orchestra pit and organ chamber, rehearsal space, dressing rooms and rooftop garden.